patrickbwarren/qgis-survex-import/README.md

 Once the data is in QGIS one can do various things with it.

-For example, regardless of the above comments about saving with z-dimension data, features (stations, legs, polygons) can be coloured by depth (altitude) to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
+For example, regardless of the above comments about saving with _z_ dimension data, features (stations, legs, polygons) can be coloured by elevation to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
 The easiest way to do this is to use the `.qml` style files provided in this repository.
+For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style &rarr;
+Load Style', then choose one of the `colour_lines_by_elevation*.qml` style files.
+This will apply a colour scheme to the ELEVATION field data with an inverted spectral colour ramp.
+Use `lines` for legs, walls, cross sections and traverses; `points` for stations; and `polygons` for polygons.

+Two versions of these style files are provided.

-For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style &rarr; Load Style', then choose the `color_legs_by_depth.qml` style file.
-This will apply a graduated colour scheme with an inverted spectral colour ramp.
-A small limitation is that the ranges are not automatically updated to match the vertical range of the current data set, but these can be refreshed by clicking on 'Classify' (then 'Apply' to see the changes).
+The first version uses a graduated, inverted spectral colour ramp to colour ranges of ELEVATION.
+A small limitation is that these ranges are not automatically updated to match the vertical range of the current data set, but these can be refreshed by clicking on 'Classify' (then 'Apply' to see the changes).

-Alternate versions of the colour-by-depth style files are provided tagged `_using_expression`.
-Instead of a graduated colour scheme, these use a simple marker (line, or fill) with the colour set by an expression that maps the depth to a spectral colour ramp.
-There are no ranges here, but rather these styles rely on `zmin` and `zmax` variables being set (see 'Variables' tab under layer &rarr; Properties).
-By matching `zmin` and `zmax` between layers with these styles, one can be assured that a common colouring scheme is being applied.
-A handy way to choose values for `zmin` and `zmax` is to first use one of the above graduated colour schemes to check the range of depths.
+The second version uses a simple marker (line, or fill) with the colour set by an expression that maps the ELEVATION to a spectral colour ramp.
+There are no ranges here, but rather these styles rely on _zmin_ and _zmax_ variables being set (see 'Variables' tab under layer &rarr; Properties).
+By matching _zmin_ and _zmax_ between layers with these styles, one can be assured that a common colouring scheme is being applied.
+A handy way to choose values for _zmin_ and _zmax_ is to open the statistics panel (View &rarr; Panels &rarr; Statistics Panel) to check out the min and max values in the ELEVATION field.

 Colour legs by date is possible using an expression like `day(age("DATE1",'1970-01-01'))` (which gives the number of days